MattSegal/devblog/content/django-prod-architecture.md

 ### External services - final form

-If you went totally all-out, your Django app could run be set up like this:
+If you went totally all-out, your Django app could be set up like this:

 ![fully external setup]({attach}django-prod-architecture/full-external.png)